Subscribe to newsletter

 Meals: Breakfast

-Day 9 Keld to Reed
+Day 10 Keld to Reeth

 Today you have the choice between a route over the mountain or the lower route along the valley.
 The former crosses a remote landscape of grouse moors, dotted with ruins from the lead-mining era; the latter takes you via heather clad Swaledale, with its traditional stone barns and drystone walls.
 Whatever you choose, you arrive in Reeth, another quintessential Dales village with cosy pubs.